nawanit123/nawanit123/README.md

 ### Hello there, its me Nawanit Sharma 👋

-- 🔭 I’m currently working on Journey Plannning and Online Reservation System project at "learnjobs.org".
+- 🔭 I’m currently working on "Journey Plannning and Online Reservation System" project at "learnjobs.org".
 - 🌱 I’m currently learning typescript, react, nodejs with typescript.
 - 👯 I’m looking to collaborate on projects in mern stack.
 - 🤔 I’m looking for help with job-hunting and mentoring.